 The above is just a potential solution and it is all open for discussion.

-Does the problem resonate?
-Are there contributors with ideas they haven't pursued because the standalone SPE path felt too heavy?
+Does this problem resonate — are there contributors who've shelved ideas because the SPE path felt too heavy?

-What's the right budget size?
-What 3-monthly pool would be meaningful without being wasteful?
+What's the right pool size on a quarterly basis to be meaningful without being wasteful?

 Note: this has been elaborated and proposed by Rich O’Grady based on prior Water Cooler discussions, but does not represent a Foundation priority.